Nathi-86/Ansible_2024/classic_roles/roles/cedbr/README.md

 Role name "classic_roles" - Its a classic way of using roles.
 This role have the below tasks for practising/testing purpose.

+This play book works fine on RHEL8, OEL8 and RHEL9.

 content:
    -  user_group.yml
    -  creating_sshkey_and_passing.yml